gmkumar2005/openshift-leantime/README.md

 12. DATABASE_PASSWORD - Random Password is generated.
 13. LEANTIME_RELEASE_URL - Leantime release url (default version is Leantime-V2.0.15).
 This can be changed after deployment.

+## Debug
+This template creates a pod for leantime-installer.
+Locate the actual pod name by runnin oc get pods.
+View the detailed logs ''' oc get logs leantime-installer-sgdxm ```